surfedushare/harvester/README.md

 The setup Postgres command will have created a superuser called supersurf.
 On localhost the password is "qwerty".
 For AWS environments you can find the admin password under the Django secrets in the Secret Manager.
+The secret value is named admin_password.
+You can copy it for each environment to your own password manager.
+The superuser is unavailable on production.
+A personal user will be given to you by SURF.

 ## Getting started